dovgarmr/garmr-archlinux/README.md

 + Generally secure
 + Customisable
 <br><br>
-## Garmr Arch Linux!<br>
+## Garmr Arch Linux<br>
-Garmr Arch Linux with the help from a skilled Deaf man with long viking beard, Antero Wolf-Walker.
+Garmr Arch Linux with the help from a skilled Deaf man with long viking beard, Zathe Antero Wolf-Walker aka Dov Garmr.
 Each hand flat "O" handshape, both indexes and pinkies extended that looks like wolf heads facing down and move them as if they were feet in the process of walking.
-You just learned his sign name, WOOF!
+You just learned my sign name, WOOF!
 <br>
 ![AWW in the Valleys](https://github.com/user-attachments/assets/0cbe1225-fd3e-4d86-850b-d1f48f8b1588)
 <br><br>